 Lists any plugins being used that do not have a declared compatibility with the Elementor Pro version you have installed.
 The plugin developer will need to update the plugin to be compatible with Elementor Pro.

 This region lists the widgets used by each site part on your website.
 It does not list the exact page where each is.

-This is a list of all available experiments and whether they are set to active.
-Some experiments are still in Alpha or Beta phase and may cause issues.
+This is a list of all available experimental features and whether they are set to active.
+Some experimental features that are still in Alpha or Beta phase and may cause issues.